 Rigging is one of the most important steps in creating animations.
-Rigger contains all the necessary elements for the creation of fast and convenient rigs.
+Rigger contains all the necessary elements for the creation of animator friendly rigs.
 This documentation will acquaint you with the interface of the plug-in and its main features.
 These functions are available to users with any experience.
 With the help of Rigger you can create a skeleton and controllers for characters of any type.

 The Rigger interface is designed in such a way that the necessary tools are at hand.
 FK, IK and IK Spline are 3 basic methods for skeleton animation.
 To provide the necessary functionality for the rig, these techniques can be combined.

 To the right of each element is a button for setting parameters.

 Under the settings buttons there are additional tools for rigging: the orientation of the bones, the tool for mass renaming and the button for skinning.

 In the very right part of the plugin is an icon for creating menus, allowing you to control the character, the button for updating the initial poses and a button for calling the plugin settings.
 When you right-click on any icon, a menu with additional tools appears.

 At the top of the plugin is a menu for quick access to the necessary elements (Create, Select, Cleanup, Skeleton, Constrain, Skin, Mesh, Help).